-Why did the author write the novel or short story?

-What is the social-cultural-political or historical context of the novel or short story?

-How are sexual/gender roles assigned?

-How does the novel or short story deal with issues of nationalism and identity?

-Does the novel or short story subvert, revise questions or validate the official historical versions?

-What is the ideology of the text you read?

-What did you learn about Latin American society by reading this text?

-Compare or contrast the people and world portrayed in the reading with life in your own society

-Who is the "Other"?
+- 1. Why, in your opinion, did the author write the novel or short story? - 2.
+What is the social-cultural-political or historical context of the novel or short story? - 3.
+How are sexual/gender roles assigned? - 4.
+How does the novel or short story deal with issues of nationalism and identity? - 5.
+Does the novel or short story subvert, revise questions or validate the official historical versions? - What is the ideology of the text you read (radical, anarchist. liberal, conservative?)? - 7.
+What did you learn about Latin American society by reading this text? - Compare or contrast the people and world portrayed in the reading with life in your own society - 9.
+Who is the "Other"? - 10.
 Why do we keep on reading the story?

-Prof. John S. Brushwood designed this list.
-I have modified to fit this course goals and objectives.
-MM

-Oral Presentation Evaluation

-Name: Grade:

-Handout / 20%

-The handout includes clear definitions and/or answers of issues or problems discussed.
+Oral Presentation Evaluation Exemplary (90%-100%) Proficient (80%-89%) Developing (70%-79%) Handout Exemplary (90%-100%) Proficient (80%-89%) Developing (70%-79%) The handout includes clear definitions and/or answers of issues or problems discussed.
 The answers on the handout identify core issues and appreciate the issues depth and breadth.
-It includes a short bibliography of secondary sources.
+The answers on the handout identify core issues and appreciate the issues depth and breadth.
 Copies were distributed, in printed copies, to the class before the presentation.
 It conforms to proper grammar and stylistic rules.
 It conforms to current MLA Style guidelines.

-The presentation's content /30%

-The presentation delivers insightful information.
-The presentation uses elements of film theory to analyze the movie.
+Content Exemplary (90%-100%) Proficient (80%-89%) Developing (70%-79%) The presentation delivers insightful information.
 The presentation reaches beyond the basic concepts.

-Delivery /30%

-The presenter started when prompted.

-Time began: Time ended:

-Total time lapsed: The student DOES NOT read the presentation verbatim from the slides or from a printed text.
-The presenter seems engaging and interesting to the audience.

-Visual aids /20%

-The visual aids help to visually reinforce what the presenter says.
-The visual aids made the theme more visually appealing.
+The presentation shows evidence of a well-researched work Visual Aids Exemplary (90%-100%) Proficient (80%-89%) Developing (70%-79%) The visual aids help to visually reinforce what the presenter says.
+The visual aids make the theme more visually appealing.
 The clips abide by the rule: 4 clips of 20 seconds (maximum length) each or one of 60 seconds (maximum length).